instafluff0/C3X_Districts/Renderer/docs/navigation_continuation.md

 3 cities, 178 road tiles, 114 farms, 55 mines, 6 camps and 34 resource tiles;
 at 192 there are 3 cities, 125 roads, 77 farms, 41 mines, 4 camps and 22 resources.

-The next experiment raises the optional pose-pixel budget to **512 MiB**, retaining the 4,096-entry limit.
+The optional pose-pixel budget was raised to **512 MiB**, retaining the 4,096-entry limit.
 This is a measured capacity correction, not a quality change. `--unit-pose-memory --unit-pose-memory-mib 512` selects it; default behavior remains unchanged.
 Tier reductions evict owners before cache lookup.
 The approved